MaxHenneberg/agata/README.md

 - Switch to the project root level
 - Execute `docker-compose up`
-- If something like `started application in X seconds` appears for all APIs, they are ready to use.
+- If something like "started application in X seconds" appears for all APIs, they are ready to use.
 The frontend containers usually do not output anything.

 ## Testing